k-nuth/.github/profile/README.md

 ## Donation

+Knuth is a community backed project developed.
+Donations received will be used to subsidize development costs for general maintenance and support of our implementation.

+Your contributions are greatly appreciated!

+`bitcoincash:qrlgfg2qkj3na2x9k7frvcmv06ljx5xlnuuwx95zfn`

 See [fund.kth.cash](https://fund.kth.cash/) for active Flipstarter campaigns.

-Our general donation address is:
-`bitcoincash:qrlgfg2qkj3na2x9k7frvcmv06ljx5xlnuuwx95zfn`

 ## License